Menu

 Pros

 Gets power over Ethernet.
 Excellent video quality.
 When software is up-to-date, it functions well through the Ring app.
-This product is highly rated and features night vision, 2-way talking, privacy features, and senses motion outside.
+This product is highly rated and features night vision, two-way talking, privacy features, and senses motion outside.

 Cons